 In EYFS, the children are exposed to a wide range of art and design techniques through the continuous provision learning environment.
 Children manipulate materials in the malleable and creative areas to create models of natural and man-made objects.
 They are taught how to cut, hold a paintbrush, blend colours and join materials.
 Children also learn of a famous artist and create artwork in their style.

-In Year 1-6 art and design is taught through weekly discreet lessons.
-In Key Stage One and Two, art lessons are linked to the class topic in history or geography.
-Art and design techniques which relate to an artist, particular historical period or culture are taught over a series of lessons.
+Art and Design is taught through weekly discreet lessons.
+In Key Stage One and Two, art lessons are often linked to the class topic in History or Geography.
+Art and Design techniques which relate to an artist, designer, craftsperson, particular historical period or culture are taught over a series of lessons.
 Different skills are taught during these lessons, be it sketching, creating different effects with paint or manipulating materials such as clay.

 In Year 1, the children will develop their artwork independently in the learning areas, whereas in Year 2 and Key Stage 2 at the end of each unit, the children are encouraged to use a medium and technique of their choice to create an individual piece of art inspired by what they have been studying.

 Reflecting the local context